title image

 Open the 'candlestick' tube that is in my supplies.

-If you want to change the colour of the candle go to
+If you want to change the colour of the candle, click on that

 Adjust...Hue and Saturation...Hue/Saturation/Lightness...